Research

 For autonomous driving, our research mainly focusses on the perception and localization through learning-based algorithms.
 Specifically, we aim to develop robust AI-based Simultaneous Localization and Mapping (SLAM) system for autonomous driving and mobile robotics under challenging environments based on multi-sensor perception.
 Our work includes learning-based odometry, large-scale mapping, long-term loop closure and relocalization.

-hpp hpp Outdoor Visual and LiDAR-based Odometry
+hpp hpp Outdoor Visual Odometry and Registration

 hpp hpp Long-term Loop Closure and Relocalization